nicolasdespres/respect-rails/README.md

 * A web service to programmatically inspect your API schemas
 * A web service to check a request is valid without actually performing the request.
 * Specify request and response header
-* Try to fetch URL parameters from route's constraints: this may be tricky so no promise.
+* Try to fetch path parameters from route's constraints: this may be tricky so no promise.
 * Try to fetch resource schema validator from model validator: again this may be tricky so no promise.
 * Partial response schema.
 * An helper to easily specify nested attributes.